Ayomide-Philip/classboard-redesigned/README.md

 ## Project overview

-This app provides the typical Classboard functionality (class and user management, announcements, resources, and schedules) and extends it with productivity-focused features: the ability to mark courses as important, let class reps manage importance for their cohort, and a flexible reminders system for tasks, exams, and events.
+This app provides the typical Classboard functionality (class and user management, announcements, resources, and schedules) and extends it with productivity-focused features: the ability to mark courses as important, let class reps manage importance for their course members and also let each members set their own importance, and set reminders/notifications for important dates and course updates.

 ## Key features

-- Class and user management (create, edit, archive)

-  - CRUD for classes and users: create/update class metadata, enroll/unenroll users, soft-delete/archive items to preserve history.
-  - Data model: Class, User, Enrollment, Role.
-Use UUIDs, timestamps (createdAt/updatedAt/archivedAt).
-  - Backend concerns: validation, transactional updates (enrollments + counts), pagination and search.
-  - Gotcha: archiving vs deleting — prefer soft-delete and prevent orphaned relations.
+- **Class Management and user enrollment:** Classes would be managed and created by class reps and admins.
+Users can enroll in classes via unique codes or invitations.
+Lecturers are also created and assigned to classes by class reps/admins.

 - Announcements and resource sharing (files, links, rich text)

-  - Post announcements scoped to class(es) or global; attach files, URLs, and rich text content.
-  - Storage: use signed uploads to S3 (or equivalent) and store metadata in DB (filename, MIME, size, access policy).
-  - Security: virus scanning for uploads, enforce file-size/type limits, and authorize downloads by role/class.
-  - UX: show read/unread state, optional scheduling, and versioning for edited announcements.

 - Calendar / schedule view with day/week/month modes